barteljan/VISPER/README.md

 The AppState should contain the full state of our app.
-Since the state of an whole app can become quite complex, it is best practice to compose it of different substates to conquer state-complexity in a more locale manner.
+Since the state of an whole app can become quite complex, it is best practice to compose it of different substates to conquer state complexity in a more locale manner.

-Although our state isn't really complex it's a good idea to start this way to demonstrate how state composition could be done if it would be needed.
+Although our state isn't really complex it's a good idea to start it this way, to demonstrate how state composition could be done if it would be needed.

-The next step to do is to replace our [WireframeApp](#app) with a [VISPERApp](#app), which contains an `Redux` object to manage state change.
+The next step should be replacing our [WireframeApp](#app) with a [VISPERApp](#app).
+This gives us an `Redux` object to manage our state changes.

 Start with creating a new method in your AppDelegate: